-The centre will ensure
+The centre will ensure:

-- the word processor is either connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium - the candidate is present to verify that the work printed is their own - a word processed script is attached to any answer booklet which contains some of the answers - where an Awarding Body requires a cover sheet to be completed this is included with the candidate's typed script (according to the relevant Awarding Body's instructions (ICE 14.26)) - They understand they may retain electronic copies of word-processed scripts.
-The electronic copy of a word-processed script may be accepted by an awarding body where the printed copy has been lost.
+- the word processor is either connected to a printer so that a script can be printed off, or have the facility to print from a portable storage medium - the candidate is present to verify that the work printed is their own - a word processed script is attached to any answer booklet which contains some of the answers - if a candidate omits to insert the required header or footer, he/she is instructed to handwrite the details as a header or footer; the candidate is supervised throughout this process to ensure that he/she is solely performing this task and not re-reading their answers or amending their work in any way (ICE 14.22)

+The centre will also ensure that where an awarding body may require a word processor cover sheet, this is included with the candidate's typed script (and according to the relevant awarding body's instructions).
+(ICE 14.26)

+The centre may retain electronic copies of word processed scripts as the electronic copy of a word processed script may be accepted by an awarding body where the printed copy has been lost.
 However, the centre would need to demonstrate to the awarding body that the file has been kept securely.
-The head of centre would be required to confirm this in writing to the Awarding Body.
+The head of centre would be required to confirm this in writing to the awarding body.
 (ICE 14.27)